Taiwan, feuding with China, gets vaccines from Japan

 Neither side mentioned an ongoing feud between Taiwan and China over the island’s efforts to get the vaccine developed by Pfizer and BioNTech.

-Taiwan has signed contracts for 10 million doses of the AstraZeneca vaccine, 5.05 million doses of the Moderna vaccine, and 4.76 million doses of vaccines through COVAX, a U,N, program to distribute vaccines to low and middle-income countries.
+Taiwan has signed contracts for 10 million doses of the AstraZeneca vaccine, 5.05 million doses of the Moderna vaccine, and 4.76 million doses of vaccines through COVAX, a U.N. program to distribute vaccines to low and middle-income countries.
 It is also pursuing the development of its own vaccines, which are currently in mid-stage testing.

-However, given global supply constraints and manufacturing delays, it had only about 700,000 doses to vaccinate its population with last month, all AstraZeneca’s shots.
+However, given global supply constraints and manufacturing delays, it had only about 700,000 doses to vaccinate its population with last month, all from AstraZeneca.
 Japan reportedly considered sending vaccines to Taiwan through COVAX, but decided the process would take too long.

 Tsai accused China last month of blocking Taiwan from getting the Pfizer vaccine through BioNTech, the German co-developer.